Biophilic Design: A Small Guide to Succulent Wall Design and Decoration — Wellness Design Consultants

 The succulents you've chosen need to be pruned before repotting, in order to ensure growth and prosper of your succulent garden wall.
 Use your hands to release them from the soil, and then carefully prune them.

 Once you’ve pruned the plants, and before pressing them into the moss, use your fingertips to make room first.
 Place them into proper position and then press them into the moss.
+By carefully placing each plant, you can create a natural environment that mimics their native habitats, emphasizing the importance of natural landscapes in biophilic design.
 You’ll do this with every plant, repeating it until you’ve achieved the look you want.
 Always stand back and check whether you’re content with the result, and arrange them differently if necessary.

 Step 6 - Hang your succulent wall garden and admire your handy work!

-Before you hang you’re newly made succulent wall garden on the wall, make sure all the plants are safely rooted, which should approximately take between four and twelve weeks.
+Before you hang your newly made succulent wall garden on the wall, make sure all the plants are safely rooted, which should approximately take between four and twelve weeks.

-When choosing the perfect spot to hang your garden, ensure it has moderate to bright sunlight, and don’t worry if gets warm - succulents are desert plants afterall.
+When choosing the perfect spot to hang your garden, ensure it has moderate to bright natural light, and don’t worry if it gets warm - succulents are desert plants after all.

-Last but not least - how to nurture your succulent wall garden?
+Last but not least - how to nurture your succulent wall garden for health benefits?

 Succulent wall gardens require more or less the same amount of nurture, but you still have to know how to do it properly.